Whether the divorce occurs on happy terms or not, it is crucial that you as a company have a plan for how to say goodbye to an employee.

 Be proper when firing

 First and foremost, people should be treated with respect.
-Whether you are terminated as a result of poor economics, a poor climate of cooperation, poor performance or something else, you as an employer are “the strong” party, and that responsibility should be taken seriously.
+Whether you are terminated as a result of poor economics, a horrible climate of cooperation, bad performance, or something else, you as an employer are “the strong” party, and that responsibility should be taken seriously.

-Make and old employee to a new ambassador
+Make an old employee to a new ambassador

 To a large extent, most workplaces resemble a football club.
 Everyone has an interest in the players performing at the highest level, but if it goes too well, they become attractive to the market.